The name Scrivens reached English shores for the first time with the ancestors of the Scrivens family as they migrated following the Norman Conquest

 Outstanding amongst the family at this time was Matthew Scrivener (1580-1609), an English colonist in Virginia, Colonial Governor of Virginia (1608-1609.)
 Born in Suffolk

-, he drowned at the age of 28 with eight other colonists, while attempting to...
-Another 38 words (3 lines of text) are included under the topic Early Scrivens Notables in all our PDF Extended History products and printed products wherever possible.
+, he drowned at the age of 28 with eight other colonists, while attempting to cross to nearby Hog Island in a storm in 1609.
+His brother John Scrivener...
+Another 53 words (4 lines of text) are included under the topic Early Scrivens Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Scrivens family to Ireland